 Part 1: Low altitude

 Alright, alright.
 I’ll stop calling you a fledgling now.
-Though you are far from being a multirotor master, at this point you should have a decent amount of ‘feel’ for flying the quadcopter.
+Though you are far from being a multirotor master, at this point in your drone flying career, you should have a decent amount of ‘feel’ for flying the quadcopter.
 This is where you learn how to fly a quadcopter in a circle.

-Like all of the other missions, it is recommended that you learn to do this at a low altitude before going up.
+Like all of the other missions, it is recommended that you learn to fly a quadcopter like this at a low altitude before going up.

 First, hover up at around chest to head height or slightly above.
 Now, while your multirotor is still facing away from you, with the use of both pitch and roll controls, go forward and make an angled turn (use roll with reverse pitch).